 Discover Jesus \ Events \Jesus is Taken Before Herod and Returned to Pilate

-Pilate sends Jesus to Herod, who questions him but gets no answers.
-Herod mocks Jesus and sends him back to Pilate, who offers to free him to an angry crowd, but they demand Jesus's crucifixion.
+Pilate sent Jesus to Herod, who questioned him but got no answers.
+Herod mocked Jesus and sent him back to Pilate, who offered to free him to an angry crowd, but they demanded Jesus's crucifixion.

 Pilate, having found no guilt in Jesus, tried to evade responsibility by sending him to Herod.
 Herod, curious and perhaps haunted by the memory of John the Baptist's death, questioned Jesus but received no response.
 He resorted to mockery, hoping for a miracle, but Jesus remained silent.
 Herod, fearing judgment over Jesus, dressed him in a purple robe, then sent him back to Pilate.